xuhdev/max_mnist/README.md

 Add required python packages for running the model prediction to requirements.txt.

-Following packages are required for this model,
+Following packages are required for this model:

    - numpy==1.14.1
    - Pillow==5.4.1
    - h5py==2.9.0